Collection and use of personal information

 Sharing your information:

-We will only share your information with third party companies as an essential part of being able to provide our service.
+We will only share your information with other entities as an essential part of being able to provide our service, and only then if we have received explicit permission from you to do so.

 Your information and countries outside Europe